 How do Innovative Finance ISAs work?

-IF-ISAs are a tax-free investment opportunity provided by Peer to Peer lending platforms.
-IF-ISAs are a tax-free investment opportunity provided by easy-to-use Peer to Peer lending platforms which pair up willing lenders (or investors) with individual and business borrowers.
+IF-ISAs are a tax-free investment opportunity provided by easy-to-use Peer to Peer lending platforms that pair up willing lenders (or investors) with individual and business borrowers.
 Keep in mind that with IF-ISAs, your capital is at risk and they do not come with FSCS protection.
 To learn more, have a look at this helpful Beginner’s Guide to IF-ISAs.

 How many IF-ISAs can I have?